 Wondering what peer-to-peer international money transfers are all about?
-Here’s the information you need.
+Here is the information you need.

-There are several ways you can use to transfer money overseas, which include peer-to-peer transfers.
-The reason this method is finding an increasing number of takers is it can lead to noticeable savings when compared to transferring money through banks or brokers.
+There are several ways you can transfer money overseas and these include peer-to-peer transfers.
+The reason this method is finding increasing popularity is it can lead to noticeable savings, when compared to transferring money through banks or brokers.

-Compare peer to peer money transfer services so you can cut the middleman
+Compare peer to peer money transfer services so you can cut out the middleman

 What is a peer to peer transfer?

-The use of peer-to-peer in foreign currency exchange first took place in 1999.
-The use of this concept in forex trading was revolutionary, since it provided fair and transparent accessibility to foreign currencies.
+The use of peer-to-peer transfer for foreign currency exchange first took place in 1999.
+The use of this concept in forex trading was revolutionary, as it provided fair and transparent accessibility to foreign currencies.

 Peer-to-peer international money transfer companies work by matching individuals and businesses with peers who wish to trade currencies.
-You would register with a peer-to-peer transfer platform, then trade currencies with other participants in the marketplace.
-The service provider would, in all likelihood, charge a flat fee for the exchange.
+Participants register with a peer-to-peer transfer platform, then trade currencies with others in the marketplace.
+The service provider usually charges a flat fee for the exchange.

 How does an international peer to peer money transfer work?

-The first thing you’ll need to do is register with a peer-to-peer money transfer company.
-To do this you’ll have to provide some basic information such as your name, contact details and means of identification eg driver’s licence or passport.
+The first thing you need to do is register with a peer-to-peer money transfer company.
+To do this you will need to provide basic information such as your name, contact details and means of identification eg driver’s licence or passport.

-You choose the currency you wish to transfer and the country you wish to send it to.
-At this point you get to see the exchange rate and how much you would have to pay as fees.
-Once you accept the given offer, the company you’re working with makes the transfer.
+You choose the currency you wish to transfer and the country you want to send it to.
+At this point you will see the exchange rate and the fee you need to pay.
+Once you accept the offer, the company you are working with makes the transfer.

-Nicholas Dawning wished to send some money to his brother in the UK.
-While he could use his local bank’s service to transfer the money, upon the suggestion of a co-worker, he decides to compare the rates of peer-to-peer companies.
+Nicholas Dawning wants to send some money to his brother in the United Kingdom.
+While he could use his local bank to transfer the money, upon the suggestion of a co-worker, he decides to compare the rates of peer-to-peer companies.
 This is what he found.